joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/19/world/europe/ukraine-drone-attacks-ballistic-missiles.html

 **Back After Vanishing for 2 Weeks, Russian Banker Tries to Project Calm**\
-`The central bank leader Elvira S. Nabiullina reappeared during a news conference after a gap that highlighted deep tensions in the country’s political and economic elite.`\
+`The central bank leader Elvira S. Nabiullina reappeared for a news conference after a gap that highlighted deep tensions in the country’s political and economic elite.`\
 https://www.nytimes.com/2026/06/19/world/europe/russia-economy-interest-rates.html

 **Summer Reading Contest, Week 3: What Got Your Attention in The Times This Week?**\